Certified Spinning® Instructor & Personal Trainer

 The M Series group app is free for the Keiser M3i.
 The M Series allows riders to track their progress and metrics and shares this information with cycling apps such as Zwift, Peloton, TrainerRoad, BKool

 The Bowflex C6 and Schwinn IC4 easily pair and integrate with third-party apps such as Peloton, Sufferfest, and Zwift, in addition to Bowflex’s JRNY app.
-The JRNY app, which initially was only offered with the VeloCore, is now available with these models through a tablet or phone.
+The JRNY app, which was initially only offered with the VeloCore, is now available with these models through a tablet or phone.
 It provides tailored workouts based on the rider’s metrics, coaching, instructor-led classes, and the ability to stream your favorite shows while still seeing metrics displayed.

 User Height Ranges